 - Tech items

-You can’t pack for the Annapurna circuit trek in a hurry – you need to ensure you have all the necessary equipment
+You can’t pack for the Annapurna Circuit trek in a hurry – you need to ensure you have all of the necessary equipment.

 Follow Alice arranges one porter for every two trekkers.
 This means you’ll need a duffel bag to give the porter and a comfortable backpack which you’ll use as your daypack.
 If you’d prefer not to use a porter for whatever reason, you’re more than welcome to carry all your belongings yourself.
 You’ll then need a comfortable and durable rucksack instead of a duffel bag and backpack.